-448, 468-470, 533- 539 & 555-560 Mixed Housing Urban Lots 263-265 & 462 Mixed Housing Suburban H4.4 and H4.6 Lots 1007, 1008, 1009, 1010, 1011, 1012, 1013, 1019, 1020, 1021, 1027 Single House Zone Residential Design Outcomes & Controls (RDOC) Residential Design Outcomes & Controls (RDOC) Lots 37-39, 100, 139-141, 173-185, 189-190, 214, 217- 220, 249-250, 295- 298, 357-375, 574- 579 & 583-588.
-Mixed Housing Suburban H4.4 and H4.6 Lot 1050 Neighbourhood Centre H12.4 and H12.6 Lots 310-311, 431 Mixed Housing Suburban Mixed Housing Urban H5.4 and H5.6 Lot 1024 Lots 480-482 Open Space Conservation Mixed Housing Urban H5.4 and H5.6 47.
-Vehicle Crossing Widths All lots fronting local roads with a front boundary width of less than 14m may construct a vehic crossing in general accordance with the Type A details (3.0m at boundary and 4.5m at kerb) as show on Woods drawing P24-128-00-2070-RD referenced in Condition 1 unless approval from Counand/or Auckland Transport is obtained to permit deviation from this design.
-48. All lots that front local roads with a front boundary of 14m or greater in width can choose either to: (a) construct a vehicle crossing in general accordance with the Type A vehicle crossing (3.0m at boundary and 4.5m at kerb) Woods drawing P24-128-00-2070-RD referenced in Condition 1; OR e B vehicle crossing (4.8m 128-00-2071-RD reference Unless approval from Cour design. ncil and/or Auckland Ti ransport is obtained to permit deviation from th All lots fronting collector roads with a front boundary of 14m or greater in width vehicle crossing in general accordance with the Collector Road Type C details (4.8m 4.8m at kerb) as shown on Woods drawing P24-128-00-2072-RD referenced in C approval from Council is obtained to permit deviation from this design. etails (4.8m at boundary ar
+Lot 1024 Lots 480-482 Open Space Conservation Mixed Housing Urban H5.4 and H5.6 48.
+Vehicle Crossing Widths All lots fronting local roads with a front boundary width of less than 14m may construct a vehicle crossing in general accordance with the Type A details (3.0m at boundary and 4.5m at kerb) as shown on Woods drawing P24-128-00-2070-RD Rev 1, dated Feb 2025 unless approval from Council and/or Auckland Transport is obtained to permit deviation from this design.
+49. (3.0m at boundar Feb 2025; OR ds with a front boundard cle crossing in general a ry and 4.5m at kerb) Wood cle crossing in general a accordance with the 1 ods drawing P24-128-0 ype A vehicle crossing 0-2070-RD Rev 1, dated (4.8m at bounda RD Rev 1, dated Unless approval from Cou this design.
+50. All lots fronting collector roads with a front boundary of 14m or greater in width may construct a vehicle crossing in general accordance with the Collector Road Type C details (4.8m at boundary and 4.8m at kerb) as shown on Woods drawing P24-128-00-2072-RD Rev 1, dated Feb 2025 unless approval from Council is obtained to permit deviation from this design.
+51. the road boundary to the as shown on Woods draw Council is obtained to de Driveway Gradients All private driveways on standalone residential dwellings on single house lots that grade up from the road boundary to the lot must be designed and constructed have a maximum 12.5% grade as shown on Woods drawing P24-128-00-2075-RD Rev 1, dated Feb 2025 unless approval from Council is obtained to deviate from this design.

-50. Driveway Gradients

-All private driveways on standalone residential dwellings on single house lots that grade up from the road boundary to the lot must be designed and constructed have a maximum 12.5% grade as shown on Woods drawing P24-128-00-2075-RD referenced in Condition 1 unless approval from Council is obtained to deviate from this design.
 The crossfall gradient of non-standard vehicle accesses for which a blanket consent has been approved must not exceed 2%.

-Design Conditions for SHZ Superlots 1007-1013, 1017-2021 & 1027

-Explanatory Note

-Blanket land use consent has been approved for more than one dwelling per site (superlot) and to infringe the Residential - Single House Zone standards.
-As part of this consent approval, Residential Design Outcomes & Controls (RDOC) have been approved to guide the design and implementation of all residential developments on Lots 1007-1013, 1017-2021 & 1027.
-The RDOC details design outcomes to inform dwelling design, style and layout within each superlot.
-Design Controls specify the applicable built form standards for the dwellings.
+Design Conditions for SHZ Superlots 1007-1013, 1017-2021 & 1027 Explanatory Note Blanket land use consent to infringe the Residential Residential Design Outcome implementation of all residentials design outcome Design Controls specify the al - Single House Zone : mes & Controls (RDOC) sidential developments omes to inform dwelling standards.
+As part of have been approved to on Lots 1007-1013, 10 design, style and layou this consent approval, o guide the design and 017-2021 & 1027.
+The ut within each superlot.

-All residential dwellings on Lots 1007-1013, 1017-2021 & 1027 must be designed and constructed in accordance with the Residential Design Outcomes & Controls (RDOC).
-Prior to application for building consent for any dwelling(s) on Lots 1007-1013, 1017-2021 & 1027 the consent holder must submit documentation to Council to certify compliance with this condition.
-This documentation must include:
+All residential dwellings on Lots 1007-1013, 1017-2021 & 1027 shall be designed and constructed in accordance with the Residential Design Outcomes & Controls (RDOC).
+Prior to application for building consent for any dwelling(s) on Lots 1007-1013, 1017-2021 & 1027, the dwelling design must be reviewed and confirmed by the Council Urban Design Team Leader that the design is in accordance with the RDOC.
+Confirmation from Council must be received within 20 working days of submission.